-Neck: The neck is of a good length, strong and arched, running in a curve to the shoulders which are long and sloping and well laid back.
+Neck: The neck is of a good length, strong and arched, running in a curve to the long and sloping shoulders and well laid back.

 Shoulders: Shoulders have plenty of angulation so that the legs are well set underneath the dog.

-Forelegs: Forelegs are straight and strong with a great length between elbow and pastern; elbows well held in.
+Forelegs: Forelegs are straight and strong with a great length between elbow and pastern; elbows well held in it.

-Tail: The tail set is not too high on the body, having a ring, or a curve on the end; should never be curled over, or rest on the back, or be carried sideways and should never be bushy.
+Tail: The tail set is not too high on the body, having a ring or a curve on end; should never be curled over, or rest on the back, or be carried sideways and should never be bushy.

-The long fine silky coat of the Afghan Hound is another distinct feature of this breed as is the saddle pattern.
-The coat must be silky in texture never coarse or woolly.
+The Afghan Hound’s long fine silky coat is another distinct feature of this breed, the saddle pattern.
+The coat must be silky in texture, never coarse or woolly.

 Shedding: The Afghan sheds moderately.
-The more often you brush him, the less hair you will have to fall off the dog and onto your floors, furniture and clothing.
+The more often you brush them, the less hair you will have to fall off the dog and onto your floors, furniture and clothing.

 Color and Markings